Papillion La Vista Arts Network

 Picture

-He earned his MFA in theater for young audiences from University of Texas at Austin.
+He earned his MFA in theater for young audiences from the University of Texas at Austin.
 Brian is currently serving on the national board of directors and executive committee of Theater for Young Audiences/USA, the United States Center for the International Association of Theatre for Children and Young People (ASSITEJ), and a national membership organization that strengthens the artistic and cultural impact of theatre for young audiences by empowering, connecting and inspiring our members - thereby fostering a global appreciation of the field’s excellence.
 Brian has written and directed the plays performed at Arts Camp since 2000.

 Sue Gillespie-Valker